vadimkantorov/natudump/README.md

-This is example of scraping public LegiFrance registry for research purposes only.
+This is example of scraping public LegiFrance registry's naturalisation decrees for research purposes only.
 Code license is MIT.

 ```shell
 pip install selenium charset_normalizer